Diffusion Processes on Implicit Manifolds: Discussion

+We introduced Implicit Manifold-valued Diffusions, a data-driven methodology for simulating diffusion processes on manifolds observed only through point clouds.
+We proved convergence of the induced process to its smooth manifold counterpart and demonstrated Langevin-type simulations on both synthetic and real-world data.
+The experiments indicate that tangential stochastic dynamics enables coherent on-manifold exploration beyond score-only retraction baselines, while the conjectured tangent-normal tradeoff points toward a broader theory of manifold-aware generative dynamics.

+The experiments in Section \ref{ssec:Langevin} and \ref{ssec:MNIST-exp} corroborate the theoretical picture: IMDs recover target Langevin laws on spheres, remain geometrically stable at small step sizes, and produce coherent MNIST latent exploration.
+Yet, Table \ref{tab:geom-fide} also evidences the potential dimension dependence of the step size, $h(d)$, meaning that as $d$ increases, a smaller $h$ or DRGD-type correction is required to maintain geometric fidelity.
+We formalize this intuition through the following conjecture.

+\begin{conjecture} We conjecture that the step size to dimension tradeoff is caused by dimension-dependent accumulation of normal errors.
+For a tangent Gaussian step \(\sqrt h \xi\in T_x\mathcal M\), the embedded exponential map satisfies

+where \(\Pi_x\) is the second fundamental form \citep{zhan2026riemannianlangevindynamicsstrong}.
+Thus, finite-step normal error is controlled by $\Pi_x(\xi,\xi)$, which for isotropic Gaussians $\xi$ scales with contractions of the curvature over the $d$ tangent directions; this yields an $\mathcal{O}\left(dh\kappa_\mathcal{M}\right)$ normal scale \citep{do1992riemannian, zhan2026riemannianlangevindynamicsstrong}, where $\kappa_\mathcal{M}$ is a curvature-dependent term.
+Hence, finite-step geometric fidelity may depend on dimension, curvature and step size.
+See Appendix \ref{apdx:conjecture-support} for further details. \end{conjecture}

-\paragraph{Higher dimensions} The computation of the graph Laplacian relies on a kernel $k_\epsilon$, which inherently suffers from the curse of dimensionality of kernel methods \citep{vapnik2013nature}.
-We however note that recent work proposes a neural surrogate to compute the CDC $\Gamma$, offering an interesting computationally tractable option for larger datasets \cite{bamberger2026riemannian}.
+\paragraph{Addressing the curse of dimensionality} The computation of the graph Laplacian relies on a kernel $k_\epsilon$, which inherently suffers from the curse of dimensionality \citep{vapnik2013nature}.
+Moreover, the repeated matrix square-root computation at each time step makes IMDs prone to scalability issues for higher-dimensional problems.
+We however believe that an efficient computation of the Laplace-Beltrami and CDC operators is achievable through neural surrogates, as displayed in recent work \citep{bamberger2026riemannian}.

-\paragraph{Non-asymptotic rates} Deriving finite sample bounds on the convergence of Theorems \ref{thrm:mosco-conv} and \ref{thrm:sampling-guarantees} is a clear extension of this work, but requires significant additional theoretical analysis and is thus outside of the scope of this work.
-We note that some non-asymptotic spectral convergence rates for Laplacians are derived in \citep{wormell2021spectral} for the flat torus.